Stroke – Acupuncture treatment

 Obesity: a body mass index of 30 or higher

-A study shows that even after adjusting for other stroke risk factors such as high blood pressure, diabetes, high cholesterol, smoking, cardiac diseases, moderate alcohol consumption, and physical activity, obesity is still associated with the greatest risk of stroke in men and women.
+A study shows that even after adjusting for other stroke risk factors such as high blood pressure, diabetes, high cholesterol, smoking, cardiac diseases, moderate alcohol consumption, and physical activity, obesity is still associated with the most significant risk of stroke in men and women.

 Use of birth control pills